prikhi/pencil/docs/source/reference/datatypes.rst

 PlainText
 ---------

-Data object that represents a piece of plain texts.
+Data object that represents a piece of plain text.

 .. class::  PlainText(S)